pattern

 lacking the necessary qualities, skills, or mental health to perform a task

-Ex: The board concluded that he unfit to manage the project due to his poor organizational skills .
+Ex: The board concluded that he was unfit to manage the project due to his poor organizational skills .

 daily words